 - Assist with planning and logistics for fundraising and friend-raising events

-- Enter donations into online database, generating thank you letters – while also editing and cleaning up donor profiles
+- Enter donations into online database – while also editing and cleaning up donor profiles

-The advancement fellowship is full-time requiring 40 hours per week, with some nights and weekends required.
-This fellowship will be awarded a $4,000 stipend.
+The advancement fellowship is part-time requiring 20 hours per week, with some nights and weekends required.
+This fellowship will be awarded a $2,000 stipend.

-This energetic fellow will work closely with museum educators to help design and deliver programs for school-aged children, their families, and teachers.
-In June, projects will include teaching museum education curriculum in schools and at the Museum with special emphasis on end-of-year projects.
-In July and August, the fellow will help supervise student groups and children’s activities at the Museum.
-Photo documentation and helping to develop metrics (qualitative and quantitative) as well as materials management, will be an important component of a successful pilot.
-Experience and interest in working with children is a must, as are excellent people skills when communicating with parents and caregivers.
-Organization in a fast paced environment is critical.
-The fellow should be a creative problem solver and be very comfortable with arts, crafts, and age appropriate design.
-Leadership experience with classroom management is a plus.
+This energetic fellow will work closely with museum educators to help design and deliver educational programs for adults, school-aged children, their families, and teachers.
+In June, projects will include helping to teach a variety of virtual and in-person museum education experiences.
+In July and August, the fellow will help conduct summer programs in two museum locations.
+Experience and interest in working with children is a must.
+The fellow should be a creative problem solver and be very comfortable with arts, crafts, and age-appropriate instruction.
+Experience with classroom management is a plus.

 The education fellowship is part-time requiring at least 20 hours per week.
 This fellowship will be awarded a $2,000 stipend.